Healthy Homes Assessment Arakura

 Fines for Failing to Comply

-Since the 1st July of 2021, if a new, renewed or varied tenancy is signed on an Arakura rental property, all Healthy Homes compliance tasks have to be taken care of within 90 days.
+Since the 1st July of 2021, when a brand new, renewed or varied tenancy is signed for an Arakura rental property, all Healthy Homes compliance work have to be taken care of inside of 90 days.

-From the 1st of July in 2021, when a brand new or renewed tenancy is signed on the Arakura rental property, all Healthy Homes compliance work must be taken care of within 90 days.
+As of 1st July 2021, when a brand new, renewed or varied tenancy is signed on an Arakura rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.

-Inability to adhere to one of the Healthy Homes Standards inside of the expected timeframe can result in an amount of $7200.
-Additionally, if the most current Healthy Homes Statement of Compliance isn’t included in the renewal, new or revised tenancy contract, there could be additional penalties or an infringement fee.
+Failure to adhere to any of the Healthy Homes Standards within the expected timeframe can result in an amount of $7200.
+Additionally, if a currently-in place Healthy Homes Statement of Compliance isn’t incorporated in the new, renewed or revised tenancy agreement there could be an additional fine or violation fee.

-Every tenant is entitled to request details regarding the Healthy Homes Standard and how they relate to the property they are living in.
-If the landlord or property manager is unable to provide the information requested within 21 days from having received the inquiry, they could receive an infringement notice and be fined as high as $750.
+Any tenant can ask for details regarding the Healthy Homes Standard and how they relate to the home they are living in.
+If the landlord or property manager is unable to supply the necessary information within 21 days from getting the notice, the tenant could receive an infringement notice and could be fined up to $750.

-Additionally, there is an additional fine of up to $900 for landlords or property managers who offer a false or false Healthy Homes Compliance Statement or information.
-The person who is responsible for this fine is the person who is identified on the tenancy agreement as being the person renting the property It could also be the name of the landlord as well as the company that manages the property.
+Furthermore, there’s also a penalty approximately $900 for property owners or property managers providing a false or false Healthy Homes Compliance Statement or any other information.
+The person who is liable to pay this fine is the one who is named on the lease agreement as being the person letting the property out It could also be the name of the landlord, or the property management company.

-The information contained in the Statement of Compliance requirements to be current at the time that the tenancy agreement is signed.
-It is updated throughout the duration of the tenancy when any associated work has been completed.
+The information contained in the Compliance Statement requirements to be current when the tenancy contract is signed.
+It must be updated throughout the duration of the tenancy when any necessary work related to it is finished.

-It’s also important to be aware that landlords who own multiple rental properties could face greater penalties for non-compliance.
-The highest penalties are handed down for the most serious violations, and landlords who own at least six rental properties could be penalised up to $50,000, or as high as $100,000 in hearing claims.
+It is important to keep in mind that a landlord with multiple rental properties may face even higher fines for non-compliance.
+The most severe penalties are given for severe breaches.
+Landlords with more than six properties could be penalised up to $50,000, and as much as $100,000 for hearing claims.

-Clearly, failure to comply with your Healthy Homes requirements can hit your wallet hard, and result in huge fines, in addition to continuing to be required to comply with the requirements.
-Don’t put your rental at risk. property Contact us now and arrange to have a house inspection performed on your rental property.
+In the end, a failure to adhere to compliance with Healthy Homes requirements can hit your pocket with huge fines, in addition to having to continue to comply.
+Don’t risk your rental property Contact us now and ask us to conduct an house evaluation performed for your rental property.

 Healthy homes are important

-Around 1 in 3 households rent in New Zealand and Arakura, and research has shown that these rental houses are more likely to be colder, older and are not as efficient heating and tend to be lower quality than homes that are owned by the owner.
+About 1 in 3 households in New Zealand and Arakura, and research suggests that rental homes tend to be colder, older, have less effective heating and have lower quality than owner occupied properties.

-Moldy, damp and cold homes are linked to negative well-being outcomes, particularly for illnesses such as colds and asthma, as well as cardiovascular issues.
-Additionally, those who have reported at least four major house quality problems often experience low life satisfaction and reduced mental health.
+Damp, mouldy and cold houses are linked to negative health results, specifically for illnesses such as colds and flu, asthma and cardiovascular conditions.
+In addition, people who have reported at least four key home quality issues often suffer from lower levels of satisfaction with life and a decrease in mental wellbeing.

-The improvement in the quality of Arakura rental property can help tenants enjoy better physical and mental health and reduce the disruptions to their work, education and living due to health issues.
-Your investment will also be better protected from mildew, mould and damp-related damage, which results in lower costs for maintenance over the long term.
+Enhancing the standard of Arakura rental property will help tenants experience improved mental and physical health, and lessen the disturbance to learning, work and daily life due to illness.
+Your investment will be safeguarded from mildew, mould and damp damage, meaning less costs of maintenance over the long term.

-The Healthy Homes Standard is a list of specific and minimum requirements for heating, insulation Ventilation, Moisture ingress and Drainage, as well as Draught stopping in Arakura rental properties.
+The Healthy Homes Standard is a listing of minimum and specific requirements for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well Draught Control within Arakura rental properties.

-Contact us now to discuss receiving a Arakura Healthy Home assessment on your rental property today.
+Begin now by calling about the Arakura Healthy Home assessment on your rental property now.

 healthy homes assessment compliance